UK economy gets World Cup lift in face of Brexit uncertainty

 - Seattle home prices down $80,000 from peak amid unprecedented spike in homes sitting unsold

+“The economy saw a strong summer, although longer term economic growth remained subdued,” said Rob Kent-Smith from the Office for National Statistics.

+That was evident in the year-on-year figures: U.K. growth of 1.5 percent lags the eurozone’s 1.7 percent and is dwarfed by the U.S.’s 3.5 percent.

-Britain’s economy minister, Philip Hammond, said the figures show the “underlying strength” of the British economy.
+Britain’s economy minister, Philip Hammond, said the improvement in the quarterly figures show the “underlying strength” of the economy.

 “We are building an economy that works for everyone, with 3.3 million more people in work, lower unemployment in every part of the country, and wages rising at their fastest pace in almost a decade,” he said.